 Catherine Tobin Hilliard is a native of San Diego, Duval County, Texas and a proud Vaquero.
 She received her Bachelor of Arts degree from the University of Texas-Austin in 1996 and her Juris Doctorate from St. Mary’s Law School in 1999, where she was a member of the St. Mary’s Law Review.
 After law school, Mrs. Hilliard spent ten years working as a litigation defense attorney with Gonzales Hoblit Ferguson LLP, one of the largest litigation defense firms in South Texas.
 In 2005, she became the first female Hispanic partner and served as managing partner of the firm.

 Mrs. Hilliard’s service to the community is extensive.
-She became a Trustee for St. Edward’s University in 2016 and currently serves as Treasurer.
-She is Past Chair of the Incarnate Word Academy’s School Board of Directors and Vice-President of the Elementary PTO.
-She currently serves on the boards of the Texas State Aquarium, United Corpus Christi Chamber of Commerce, Triumph Over Kid Cancer Foundation, Art Museum of South Texas, United Way of the Coastal Bend, Fryderyk Chopin Society of Texas and the Bailando International Dance Festival.
-In 2019, Mrs. Hilliard was appointed by Nueces County to serve as a Port of Corpus Christi Commissioner, only the fifth woman to serve in this role.
+She became a Trustee for St. Edward’s University in 2016 and currently serves as Co-Chair.
+Mrs. Hilliard is also a member of the St. Mary’s School of Law Board of Visitors.
+She currently serves on the boards of the Texas State Aquarium, United Corpus Christi Chamber of Commerce, Triumph Over Kid Cancer Foundation, Art Museum of South Texas, United Way of the Coastal Bend, and Fryderyk Chopin Society of Texas.
+She is Past Chair of the Incarnate Word Academy’s School Board of Directors and continues to serve on the Board.
+In 2019, Mrs. Hilliard was appointed by Nueces County to serve as a Port of Corpus Christi Commissioner, only the fifth woman to serve in this role, and currently serves as Secretary of the Port Commission.